12. Access Control

 Graph names appearing in access control resource names must be valid Turtle literals.
 For convenience, IRIs may be specified using prefixes defined within the referenced data store, or as relative IRIs against the data store’s base IRI.
 Named graph resource names will usually be output using fully-expanded IRIs in the graph name segment, regardless of how they were input.

-Resource specifiers enable administrators to grant access to sets of resources using a single privilege by defining a syntax for specifying groups of resources.
+Resource specifiers enable administrators to describe sets of resources succinctly.
 All valid resource names are also valid resource specifiers.
 Additionally, resource specifiers may have the following elements:

 • *, the list element wildcard.
 This may appear as the final segment of a resource specifier if and only if that segment is a list-element segment, and signifies that a privilege applies to all possible values in that segment as determined at the time authorization is checked.
 For example, in a server containing roles a, b and c and no other roles, the resource specifier |roles|* specifies exactly the resources |roles|a, |roles|b and |roles|c.
 If role d is added, it too will be included in the set specified by |roles|*.